claudio-silva/grunt-angular-builder/README.md

 ### The recommended tasks alias

 The example above includes two alias tasks registered at the bottom.
-These tasks are customizable shortcuts to your build process.
+These tasks are customisable shortcuts to your build process.
 They are a starting point for you to expand with additional subtasks provided by other Grunt plugins.

 To assemble a release build of your project, run the command:
 `grunt release`